Bottas is F1's quiet title contender

-SPIELBERG, Austria Whisper it quietly, but Valtteri Bottas is increasingly looking like a Formula One title contender after the Mercedes driver kept his cool to win Sunday's Austrian Grand Prix from pole position.
+SPIELBERG, Austria (Reuters) - Whisper it quietly, but Valtteri Bottas is increasingly looking like a Formula One title contender after the Mercedes driver kept his cool to win Sunday's Austrian Grand Prix from pole position.

 The unassuming Finn will never be a man to beat his chest and bellow his challenge from the rooftops but, in a typically understated way, he left no doubt that his hat was with the others in the ring.